(A) Purpose

 faculty member gain a better understanding of all of the criteria and standards

-and to assist the faculty member to more comprehensively and uniformly submit
+and to assist the faculty member to submit information more comprehensively and

-annual written report to the department chair which will include an assessment
+written report to the department chair which will include an assessment of the

-keep a record of all the reports submitted to the chair.
+committee chair will keep a record of all the reports submitted to the

 (c) The department chair will consider the tenure advisory